ash322ash422/django_visitor_info/README.md

 I am using python3.12.2 The packages that were installed: django, geoip2, django-user-agents

-NOTE: The content of dir geoip:
+NOTE: The contents of dir django_visitor_info/VISITOR_INFO/geoip:

 .DS_Store